 It is a small space and campers must be self-sufficient and have their own bathroom facilities.
 This parking space is short term only and campers can stay up to two nights.

 Conveniently located within walking distance to the main CBD, the Botanical Gardens, the Benalla Art Gallery and the Visitor Information Centre, staying at the showgrounds is great for proximity to Benalla's main shopping strip.

 Visitors must be fully self-contained with their own showers and toilets.
 There are 15 spaces available with a maximum 48 hour stay.
 Sites cost $15 per van per night.

 Casey Weir Rest Stop is a free camping spot just nine kilometres from town.
 You can set up any self-contained camping rig on the banks of Stockyard Creek.
 There is extensive flat space and plenty of shade.

 The grounds are set about 100–200 metres from the road.
 Bins are provided as well as a table and chairs.
 This is a pet friendly site and suitable to those who want to utilise the highway park as a jumping off place to explore the area.

 Camping rigs must be fully self-sufficient as there are no bathroom facilities.

 Get off the beaten track and pitch a tent or tow the van at James Camping Reserve.
 This great spot is located on the banks of the Moonee Moonee Creek and only 31 kilometres from Benalla.

-This campsite is on the way to the Crystal Mines and Tallongalook Track (south of the campsite) which are popular tourist destinations in the area.
+This campsite is on the way to Crystal Mine and Tallangalook Track (south of the campsite) which are popular tourist destinations in the area.
 Lima East offers various recreational opportunities in the surrounding forest including trout fishing, walking, and 4WD touring.
 There are many tracks that can be used, and the river is only 50 metres from the camping area.